Kynar-Network/mosparo-ruleset-generator/README.md

 # Final Thoughts

-Thank you for choosing the **Mosparo Ruleset Generator** for your needs!
+Thank you for choosing the **mosparo Ruleset Generator** for your needs!
 This project is a collaborative effort aimed at making form protection more accessible and efficient.
 We hope it serves as a valuable tool in your arsenal against spam and automated attacks.

 1. **User Support**: Feel free to reach out with any questions or feedback.
 2. **Community Engagement**: Join our community to share ideas, report issues, and contribute improvements.